porterjamesj/website/content/blog/8-memory-bug.md

 connection.
 I used `lsof` to examine the server process's open file descriptors and sure enough the one it was receiving data from was its open connection to S3.
-It appeared that the API was continuing to read data from S3 into memory (to the point of exhausting servers multiple gigabytes of memory) after the requests completed.
+It appeared that the API was continuing to read data from S3 into memory (to the point of exhausting servers with multiple gigabytes of memory) after the requests completed.

 To review what we know so far: